heatcrypto/wallet-core-js/Readme.md

 The target environments for this library are:

-1. Android and Ios apps (embedded node.js runtime)
+1. Android and IOS apps (executed in embedded node.js runtime)
 2. Server side (node.js)
-3. Browser environments through browserify
+3. Browser (through browserify)

 ## Links